nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Hotkeys/Windows Hotkeys.md

 ### OneNote
-- New Page at the very bottom → Ctrl+N
+- Add a new page at the end of the current section → Ctrl + N
-- N
+- Add a new page under current page at same level of indentation → Ctrl + Alt + N
+- Add a new subpage under current page at same level of indentation → Ctrl + Alt + Shift + N
+- Apply, mark, or clear To Do tag → Ctrl + 1